-In the Sixth Form, we offer A Levels in English Literature.
-At both AS and A2 level, students complete two units in each course which will be assessed through examination.
-Sixth Form students are also encouraged to support younger students in lessons in Key Stage 3 in order to develop their leadership skills.
-In order to provide students with a variety of learning experiences, theatre trips and visits are organised as and when opportunities occur.
-This year, students have visited the theatre to watch a production of 'Hamlet' and have also attended 'LitFest' at Chichester University.
+In the Sixth Form, we offer an A Level in English Literature.
+At both AS and A2 level, students complete two units which will be assessed through examination.
+Sixth Form students are also encouraged to support younger students in lessons in Key Stage 3 to develop their leadership skills.
+To provide students with a variety of learning experiences, theatre trips and visits are organised as and when opportunities occur.